 Until the 1860s, Troy was considered a mythical city, and only the German archaeologist Heinrich Schliemann, who discovered the remains of the ancient city, was able to prove the existence of Troy.
 The city was founded around 3000 BC. e., and destroyed in 1184 BC. e., over the years of its existence, it has been repeatedly subjected to fires and earthquakes, however, some ancient buildings have survived to this day.

 The city walls, which are more than 3700 years old, the ruins of houses, altars and columns keep many secrets.
-During the Day Trip From Istanbul to Gallipoli and Troy, you will see the remains of the amphitheater, the bouleuterion, where the meetings of the senate took place, and you can even climb inside the legendary horse.
+During the Day Trip From Istanbul to Troy, you will see the remains of the amphitheater, the bouleuterion, where the meetings of the senate took place, and you can even climb inside the legendary horse.
 Of course, the design is not original, but is an exact copy, but the sensations and emotions from visiting are indescribable.